From fashion to floral art, and celebrity speakers to cookery tips, there will be something for everyone in the Country Lifestyle pavilion this year.

 “There will be even more shopping options in Country Lifestyle this year,’’ she said.

 Fashion parades have been consistently popular with field day visitors, sowing the seed for the launch of the Henty Natural Fibre Fashion Awards in 2004.

-Today, the competition is one of the major natural fibre awards in Australia, attracting international entries for the first time several years ago.
+Today, the competition is one of the major natural fibre awards in Australia, attracting international entries for the first time last year.

 Demonstrations covering a vast array of topics are held between the parades, keeping a vibrant tempo in the pavilion.

-Circus performer Marcela Scheuner will dazzle the crowds with her dynamic hoop routine while Eazbuild managing director Mel Williams will outline tips on property and development evaluations.
+Circus performer Marcella Schuener will dazzle the crowds with her dynamic hoop routine while Matthew Johnstone, from the Black Dog Institute, will speak on mental health.

 Karen Lenehan will speak on the topic of “Conscious living and moon gardening’’, Jo Lucchessi will outline how to dress for comfort and confidence.